NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 ![Find in note](.attachments/nh34-find-in-note.webp "Find in note")

 ## Filters (Kanban boards)
 When you have a lot of cards on your Kanban board, it could be problematic to find the right one.
-Sometimes, you want to see all overdue cards, all completed ones, or those with a particular tag.
-We have a good solution for you: press `Cmd+F` (`Ctrl+F` on Windows) or go to _... -> Filter_ to open up a Filter panel.
+You may want to see all overdue cards, all completed ones, or those with a particular tag.
+We've got you covered: press `Cmd+F` (`Ctrl+F` on Windows) or go to _... -> Filter_ to open a Filter panel.

 ![Filters (Kanban boards)](.attachments/nh34-kanban-filters.webp "Filters (Kanban boards)")

 From there, you can use the input search field to filter by text or use the menus on the right side for a quick filtration by tags, due dates, tasks, etc.

-The input search field is powered by the same search engine as the main search functionality.
-It means that you can use all of the boolean operators, regular expressions, and so on.
-The difference is only in supported query filters, which, in this case, are tailored for Kanban cards.
+The input search field is powered by the same search engine as the primary search functionality.
+It means you can use all the boolean operators, regular expressions, etc. The difference is only in supported query filters, which, in this case, are tailored for Kanban cards.

 ### Query filters
-- `title` - matches for a specified text inside of a card's title.
+- `title` — matches the specified text inside of a card's title.
-- `details` - matches for a specified text inside of a card's details content.
+- `details` — matches the specified text inside of a card's details content.
-- `tag` - matches for a specified text inside of a card's tags.
+- `tag` — matches the specified text inside of a card's tags.
-- `due` - matches for a card's due date state; accepted values are _completed_, _overdue_, _day_, _week_, _month_.
+- `due` — matches the card's due date state; accepted values are _completed_, _overdue_, _day_, _week_, _month_.
-- `tasks` - matches for a card's sub-tasks state; accepted values are _todo_, _inprogress_, _done_.
+- `tasks` — matches the card's subtasks state; accepted values are _todo_, _inprogress_, _done_.
-- `has` - matches for the presence of specified card's field; accepted values are _details_, _tags_, _tasks_, _due_, _estimates_.
+- `has` — matches the presence of the specified card's field; accepted values are _details_, _tags_, _tasks_, _due_, _estimates_.
-- `is` - matches for a specfied card's state; accepted value is _completed_.
+- `is` — matches the specfied card's state; accepted value is _completed_.

 ## Multicolored highlight tool